We eat meat sometimes. Even though we’re Buddhist.

 Let’s say I want to protest against meat factories, so I become vegetarian.
 Why am I protesting?
 Think about it.
 What is my motivation?

-There might be several reasons, but the main one behind all the others is that the meat factor has provoked my anger, and I want to stop it, to get rid of it.
+There might be several reasons, but the main one behind all the others is that the meat factory has made me angry, and I want to stop it, to get rid of it.
 (We are not discussing here other motivations for being vegetarian such as being more eco-friendly, or for reasons of health, as they have nothing to do with the teaching of the Buddha or the precept of non-killing, and are a different topic.)

 And what makes me angry?
 What is wrong in the meat factory?

-Setting aside for the moment the question of whether refusing to eat what comes out of a meat factory will really be enough to end the meat factory, here’s another question: Even if all meat factories are abolished, does that mean that cruelty is abolished, cruelty removed?
+Setting aside for the moment the question of whether refusing to eat what comes out of a meat factory will really put an end to the meat factory, here’s another question: Even if all meat factories are abolished, does that mean that cruelty is abolished, cruelty removed?

-No. Getting rid of the meat factory does not get rid of the thing that made me angry enough to protest against it in the first place.
+No, it is not.
+Getting rid of the meat factory does not get rid of the thing that made me angry enough to protest against it in the first place.
 Slavery in the United States was ended long ago – that cause has long been forgotten and replaced by others, other cases of cruelty.
 Cruelty is still existing in a thousand other places, and will reappear in many more later.
 I’ve just removed one of its expressions, one of millions of places and disguises in which cruelty appears.
 The cruelty in the world is not reduced at all.

-And further than that; not only do I not not remove cruelty, but I still have the seed of that same cruelty inside myself.
+And further than that; I still have the seed of that same cruelty inside myself.
 All the worst things about the world – all the war, all the killing, all the injustice, the horrible things that we wish would not happen, are caused by what?